popsps/SWE645-PR3/README.md

 EXPOSE 80
 ```

 The frontend is an `Angular` application.
 First we build the `Angular` application by an `alpine node` image.
-We copy the `package.json` over to build our project dependencies.
+We copy the `package.json` over there to build our project dependencies.
 Then we will install `Angular client` to be able run angular commands.
 Finally we `build` the `Angular` app using `npm run build`.
 This will build the entire frontend project into `/user/src/app/dist/frontend`.

 Next, we want to copy this build folder (`/dist/frontend`) to a new and our final container which runs an `alpine nginx` server.
 We expose port 80 and serve the static files on this slim `nginx` to the end user.
 You may notice we have a file called `default.conf` copied over.
-This file changes the proxy so that the frontend direct the api calls to the backend instead.
+This file changes the proxy settings so that the frontend direct the api calls to the backend instead.
 Here how it looks like.

 ```nginxconf
 server {